10up/Engineering-Best-Practices/_includes/markdown/PHP.md

  */
 function protect_post_meta( $protected, $current_meta_key ) {

-    // Assemble an array of post meta keys to be protected
+	// Assemble an array of post meta keys to be protected.
     $meta_keys_to_be_protected = array(
         'my_meta_key',
         'my_other_meta_key',